Okoyl/specit/README.md

 ## Configuration

-Speculate is configured using the `spec` property inside your existing `package.json` file.
+Specit is configured using the `spec` property inside your existing `package.json` file.

 ### Dependencies